 sooooo… There isn’t any Bat Guano in makeup?

-The FDA requires that guanine is only derived from crushed-up fish scales when used in beauty products.
+The FDA requires that guanine only be derived from fish scales when used in beauty products.

-If you’re still unnerved about fish scales being used in cosmetics, don’t worry… most cosmetic companies aren’t willing to pay the high price for guanine these days.
+If you’re still worried about using fish scales, don’t be… most cosmetic companies aren’t willing to pay the high price for guanine these days.

 There are several cheaper alternatives like synthetic pearl, mica, aluminum, and bronze particles.

-Mascara is typically made out of wax, oils, pigments, and preservatives.
+Mascara is usually made from wax, oils, pigment, and preservatives.

 According to WebMD, “Mascara’s ingredients typically include a carbon black or iron oxide pigment to darken lashes; a polymer to form a film that coats lashes; a preservative; and thickening waxes or oils such as lanolin, mineral oil, paraffin, petrolatum, castor oil, carnauba wax, and candelilla wax.”

-There is actually no bat poop in makeup.
+Actually, bat poop is not used in makeup.
 It’s an urban legend that likely originated because of “guanine,” an ingredient used in various cosmetic products.
 Although guanine is abundant in bat guano, the FDA requires it to be harvested from fish scales.